Best things to do in Aizu Wakamatsu

 Hideo Noguchi House

-Located a short way near the end of Nanaoka Machi Street stands the Memorial House for Dr Hideyo Noguchi, a celebrated figure from Aizu Wakamatsu.
+Located a short way near the end of Nanuka Machi Street stands the Memorial House for Dr Hideyo Noguchi, a celebrated figure from Aizu Wakamatsu.
 His achievements in medical research includes discovering the cause of syphilis and making significant strides towards creating a vaccine against yellow fever.
 Unfortunately, he contracted that very same virus and passed away at the age of 51.
 Visiting the memorial museum will give you a greater insight into the life and works of this Noble prize nominee, and in the exhibition room, his treasured belongings such as photographs, letters and other articles are on display for all to view.

 Incidentally, in case you don’t know what Dr Noguchi looks like, you only have to look at the front side of a 1,000 yen note.
 His face has appeared here for the last 20 years, however new 1,000 yen bank notes designs are scheduled from 2024.